Kills & Prevents Yeast: A Brief Guide

 • Fluconazole 200 mg 1 pill daily for 30 days;

-• Nystatin 500,000 IU 2 pills 2 times a day ongoing while on herbal or prescription antibiotics.
-A person can replace nystatin with an herbal combination mixture 2 pills 2 times a day.
-(Common herbs found individually or mixed together that promote yeast removal include: Pau D’arco, caprylic acid, rosemary oil, thyme oil, garlic, and grapefruit seed extract.
-Products I recommend which include some of these herbs include: CapriPlus by Karuna and Phytostan by Integrative Therapeutics.); and
+• Nystatin 500,000 IU 2 pills 2 times a day ongoing while on herbal or prescription antibiotics.—OR—Herbal Combination 2 pills 2 times a day or 40 drops 2 times a day.
+(Common herbs found individually or mixed together that promote yeast removal include: Pau D’arco, caprylic acid, rosemary oil, thyme oil, cinnamon oil, clove oil, berberine, garlic, and grapefruit seed extract.
+Products I recommend which include some of these herbs include CapriPlus by Karuna and Elim-A-Cand by Researched Nutritionals)

 Alternatives to The Azoles